omerfridman23/NokodSec_project/README.md

 1. **Backend Pagination**: Load and display data in pages instead of fetching all items at once.
 2. **Backend Sorting**: Allow the user to sort table columns by making backend requests.
 3. **Backend Filtering**: Add the ability to filter data (e.g., by status or type) using query parameters in the API.
-4. Add filters components that will allow you to choose the value from a dropdown menu (if you have many options in the drop down what will you do?)
+4. Add filters components that will allow you to choose the value from a dropdown menu (if you have many options in the drop down what will you do?).
+The filter should support only "is" operation, i.e if the user choose type = 'flow' you should bring all entities with this type.
 5. Add pagination component in the UI.

 ## Bonus: